Teijo Eloranta

 Teijo Eloranta (born 3 January 1960) is a Finnish actor, television writer and blues musician.
 His stage name is Maisteri T.

+Career

 Born in Hämeenlinna, Finland, Eloranta began his career in 1991 in television appearing chiefly on TV between then and 2003.
 However, since 2003 he has increasingly moved into film.
 In the 2006 film Saippuaprinssi he worked with actors such as Mikko Leppilampi and Pamela Tola.

 Personal life

 Eloranta was married to actress Mari Rantasila.